ChromatixAU/gitlab-network-graph/README.md

 To condense scripts 3 and 4 later on, you may want to add a git alias.

-Run this once, replacing both the path you've cloned gitlab-network-graph to and the relevant path to your local webserver:
+Run this once, replacing both the path you've cloned gitlab-network-graph to, and the relevant path to your local webserver:

     git config --global alias.network '!/path/to/gitlab-network-graph/scripts/network.sh && start chrome "http://localhost/gitlab-network-graph"'

 Then, whenever you want to see the network graph pop up on your screen, from within the repo you want to see, just run:

     git network

 ## TODO